Employee Wellness Programs under the Affordable Care Act

 This will depend on the type of wellness program.
 There are two broad categories of wellness programs: (participatory wellness programs) (for example, gym membership reimbursements, diagnostic testing that rewards participation but does not base any part of the reward on the outcome, and rewards for attending no-cost health education seminars), and (health-contingent wellness programs) (these require an individual to satisfy a standard related to a health factor in order to obtain a reward).

-For participatory wellness programs, there is very little regulation under the ACA, only that they must be available “to all similarly situated individuals regardless of health status.”
+For participatory wellness programs, there is very little regulation under the ACA, only that they must be available, to all similarly situated individuals regardless of health status, and the use of good health attention and supplements like ibutamoren also help people remain healthy.

-For health contingent wellness programs however, Federal law generally prohibits plans from charging different premiums to different employees based on a health factor.
+For health contingent wellness programs however, Federal law generally prohibits plans from charging different premiums to different employees based on a health factor, some might consider one of Gwinnett’s lawyers to represent them in case of injury.
 However, there is an exception for “bona fide wellness” programs.
 These programs allow an employer to vary premiums up to 20% based on a health factor (such as cholesterol level, weight, smoking) but only if the employer offers a reasonable alternative to those for whom it is unreasonably difficult to meet the standard.

 For example, let’s say the standard is a cholesterol count of 200.
 If an employee is below 200, he gets the better premium.
 This is okay so long as the employer offers an alternative standard to employees who are above 200 – such as taking a cholesterol drug, or attending nutrition classes.